So are you having problems because your pizza dough is not stretching?

 Cold Pizza Dough

-Cold pizza dough is harder to stretch; it is best to allow the dough to come to room temperature before stretching it.
+Cold pizza dough is harder to stretch; allowing it to come to room temperature before stretching it is best.
 Despite your yeast mixture being an average of 78-80F degrees, this won’t impact your dough temperature much.

-You need a kitchen that will allow your pizza dough to ferment at an optimal room temperature to get the best results.
+You need a kitchen allowing your pizza dough to ferment at an optimal room temperature for the best results.
 Or find a spot where this temperature is constant.

 What is the Best Temperature for Stretchable Pizza Dough

 Any area within your kitchen ranging between 70-80F degrees is excellent for quickly getting your pizza dough to proof.

 This means that your dough will become 60-75F degrees from room temperature.
 You don’t want a spot that is warmer than that to get your dough to ferment.

-You can instantly notice a couple of things in how your dough is developing.
+You can instantly notice some things in how your dough develops.
 You can perform the following tests:

 The first is having a satin to a shiny surface.

 This is also known as the “Poke Test.”
 Poking your dough will tell you if it’s elastic enough but leaves a mark.

 Window Pane Test

 Stretch a small section to see if it forms a membrane-like window.

 While preparing pizza topping or making pizza sauce, you must continually check on your pizza dough.

 This process lets you see how it’s developing and fermenting correctly.
 After 1 hour, you can start making tests on your dough to see if it’s ready to use.

 You can form your risen dough into dough balls for the first 1-1 1/2 hours after the first fermentation.